essamsleiman/essamsleiman.github.io/_pages/about.md

   - /about.html
 ---

-Hi! 👋 I'm Essam, currently a Masters student at Harvard studying CS.
+Hi! 👋 I'm essam, currently a masters student at harvard studying cs.
 I'm interested in machine learning, natural language processing, and multi-modal learning.

 I do ml research working with llms and large vision-language models.
-I previously spent some time at [Twitch/Amazon](https://www.twitch.tv/) as an Applied Scientist intern where I worked on their ML team and built their first ML-based Video Analysis platform.
+I previously spent some time at [twitch/amazon](https://www.twitch.tv/) as an applied scientist intern where I worked on their ml team and built their first ml-based video analysis platform.

 # Experience